Egunjobi-Tunde/LOGISTIC-REGRESSION/README.md

 # LOGISTIC REGRESSION
- Logistic regression on Customer-churn Using WAFn-Usec-Telco Customer-Churn data from Kaggle
+ Logistic regression on Customer-churn Using WA_Fn-UseC-Telco Customer-Churn data from Kaggle